gruppe-adler/grad_swu/README.md

 -  7: Thermal (Shade of Red and Green, Bodies are white)

 *spectatableSides* -> the sides that can be spectated (west,east,independent,civilian)

+###MedicalState

+You can enable/disable it through the CBA Settings.